ps-tuebingen-courses/pl1-lecture-notes/src/18-letcc/letcc.md

 obtaining the same effect.

-Adding continuations to a language makes it easy to create a better web programming protocol, as we shall see.
+Adding continuations to a language makes it easy to create a better web programming protocol, as we have seen.
 But first-class continuations are much more general and give programmers immense power in numerous contexts.

 In Racket (and the related programming language Scheme), a continuation is created with